Expungement & Record Sealing

 Expungement and record sealing offer individuals a second chance by allowing them to clear their criminal records.
 Whether you are seeking employment, housing, or simply peace of mind, expungement or record sealing can open doors that were previously closed due to past mistakes.

-If you or someone you know is considering an expungement or record sealing, call 904-872-SHOE to set up a confidential consultation.
+If you or someone you know is considering an expungement or record sealing, call 904-736-3387 to set up a free consultation.
 With the right legal representation, you can take the necessary steps to clear your record and move forward with your life.